Configure PowerShell Execution policy in Active Directory

 Enable local PowerShell script execution

-The add-ons included in the Splunk App for Windows Infrastructure installation package contain PowerShell scripts that must run on the AD (domain controllers and DNS) hosts in your AD environment.
-You must configure your domain controllers to allow local execution of PowerShell scripts so that they can run.
+The Splunk Add-ons for Microsoft Exchange, Microsoft Active Directory, and Windows DNS contain PowerShell scripts that run on the AD (domain controllers and DNS) and Exchange hosts in your Exchange Server environment.
+You must configure the domain controllers to allow local execution of PowerShell scripts so that they can run.

 - If required, download Windows Management Framework (http://support.microsoft.com/kb/968929) from Microsoft's Support site and install it.

-- If required, download the Administrative Templates for Microsoft PowerShell (http://www.microsoft.com/en-us/download/details.aspx?id=25119) from Microsoft and install them.
+- If required, download the Administrative Templates (.admx) for your version of Microsoft Windows from the [Microsoft Download Center https://www.microsoft.com/en-us/download/], then copy

 - Open the GPO for editing.